How to get touch with us over the festive period

 How Are Debts Treated on Divorce?

-Debts are often a fabric of everyday life; they enable individuals and couples to purchase a property or a car and can form part of day to day spending.
-When it comes to addressing the finances on divorce both parties’ debts, whether jointly or solely incurred, are taken into consideration.
+Debts are often a fabric of everyday life; they enable individuals and couples to purchase a property or a car and can form part of day-to-day spending.
+When it comes to addressing the finances of divorce both parties’ debts, whether jointly or solely incurred, are taken into consideration.

 A debt is a sum of money owed or due.
-In light of the current cost of living crisis more and more individuals are needing to take out loans to help supplement their income.
-Debts can include credit card liabilities, loans and finance agreements.
+In light of the current cost of living crisis, more and more individuals need to take out loans to help supplement their income.
+Debts can include credit card liabilities, loans, and finance agreements.
 They can also include more informal debts, i.e. loans provided by family members which may require further exploration to see if there is a paper trail or some form of written agreement.

 On the other hand, soft debts are more informal in nature.
 They often involve loans provided by family members or friends, where there may not be a written agreement or a paper trail.
 These debts can be tricky to evaluate as they lack the same level of documentation and enforceability as hard debts.